TrevorPilley/phone-number-parser/CONTRIBUTING.md

 Optional but can be one of:

+- `C` _a closed dialling number restriction within an open dialling plan, where Kind is G_
 - `F` _a Freephone number, where Kind is N_
 - `M` _a Machine-to-Machine (M2M) number, where Kind is N_
 - `P` _a Pager, where Kind is M_